NNDB

 In her film debut, she played Ronald Reagan's fiancé in the rather unfunny comedy John Loves Mary.
 During and after starring in her second film, Ayn Rand's The Fountainhead, she had a five-year affair with her co-star Gary Cooper, ending it only when she came to realize he would not leave his wife.
 In one of the great science fiction films, 1951's The Day the Earth Stood Still, she saved the world by uttering the words: "Klaatu barada nikto."
 In A Face in the Crowd, she was treated poorly by Andy Griffith but retaliated.
 In Breakfast at Tiffany's, she played George Peppard's doting benefactor.
 She won an Oscar playing maid, housekeeper, and object of desire for Paul Newman in Hud.
 In In Harm's Way, she played a military nurse who fell for John Wayne.

 For 30 years, she was married to author Roald Dahl, though their marriage was filled with tragedy.
 Their infant son was left brain-damaged when his baby carriage was crumpled by a Manhattan cab in 1960.
 Two years later, their 7-year-old daughter contracted the measles and died.
 Three years after that, at the age of 39 and the height of her career, Neal suffered three strokes in one evening.
 While she was hospitalized, the showbiz tabloid Variety mistakenly reported her death.
 Dahl oversaw her therapy and recovery, in a manner some -- but not Neal -- called tyrannical and overbearing.
+She was the grandmother of British supermodel Sophie Dahl.

-She has devoted much of her time and energy to developing the Patricia Neal Rehabilitation Center in Knoxville, a facility nationally recognized for its rehabilitation services for patients with stroke, spinal cord, and traumatic brain injuries.
-She has also made innumerable charity appearances at fundraisers for stroke victims.
+She devoted much of her time and energy to developing the Patricia Neal Rehabilitation Center in Knoxville, a facility nationally recognized for its rehabilitation services for patients with stroke, spinal cord, and traumatic brain injuries.
+She also made innumerable charity appearances at fundraisers for stroke victims.
 The story of her post-stroke rehabilitation was made into a telefilm, The Patricia Neal Story, in 1981, with Glenda Jackson as Neal and Dirk Bogarde as Dahl.

 Father: William Burdette "Coot" Neal